huskyto/rail-arch-definition/readme.md

 1. **[Architecture Definition](rail-arch-definition.md):** This document provides a comprehensive overview of the Rail Architecture, detailing its structure, operational codes, systems, and registers.
 It's an excellent place to start to get a grasp of how the architecture works.

 2. **[Assembly Language Definition](rail-arch-asm.md):** Here, you'll find the specifics of the assembly language designed for the Rail architecture.
 This document includes a comprehensive list of commands and their corresponding operational codes, along with examples and usage notes.
+You can also take a look at the [ASM Version 2](rail-arch-asm-v2.md).

 3. **Simulators:** There are two simulators available to allow you to experiment with the Rail architecture and run code crafted for it: